Bhai Maharaj Singh: Legacy

 Elderly Sikh man photographed in the 1870s.
 This photograph is commonly misattributed to be of Sikh revolutionary Bhai Maharaj Singh, this is argued against by Sikh historian Amandeep Madra.

-Some of the British had compared him to Jesus Christ.
+Maharaj Singh is remembered in Singapore and Punjab as a martyr (shaheed).
+Some of the British had compared him to Jesus Christ, namely Henri Vanisttart.
 He was skilled at "stirring up the masses".
+By the early 1990s, the Singaporean Sikh community began to view Maharaj Singh as the founder of their community in an effort to find historical precedence for the Sikh presence in Singapore, with a memorial dedicated to him located at Gurdwara Silat Road.
+The book Bhai Maharaj Singh: Saint-Soldier by Choor Singh Sidhu was published in 1991 by the Central Sikh Gurdwara Board in Singapore to raise awareness of Maharaj Singh.
+A revised version titled Bhai Maharaj Singh: Martyr of the Sikh Faith was republished several years later in 1998.
+A hagiographical book on him written originally in Punjabi by a Singaporean Sikh named Karam Singh in 1996 was partially translated to English and published under the title Bhai Maharaj Singh Ji, 1780–1856: Some Glimpses of His Life.
+However, he remained a somewhat forgotten figure amongst Punjabis, as noted by the Spokesman (Chandigarh, August 1996 issue), which blames the British for this.

 It is noted that he did not have any self-serving aims or motivations by resisting the British colonists but rather saw it as a divine mission of his to free Punjab.
 In the aftermath of the Second Anglo-Sikh War, the Sikh resistance against the British simmered down for a variety of reasons: the taking of Duleep Singh out of the country, Jind Kaur residing in Nepal, where she would not reliably be able to guide the rebels back home, and many pro-Sikh independence leaders and prominent figures of the Sikh Empire being held in jails or exiled by the British.
 Maharaj Singh is celebrated for reinvigorating the resistance movement against the British in this environment.

 The Singaporean Sikh community remembers him as being the first Sikh in Singapore, albeit not by his own volition.
 He remains an unknown figure in wider Singaporean society despite his historical importance.
 Some have compared his life to that of Che Guevara.
 His life story remains better known in Singapore than his native India.